Stephen King’s Misery 1990 Film Study

 It helps that Annie Wilkes is a middle-aged woman, a nurse, with (albeit fake) mothering behaviours.
 We are told as children, If ever you’re lost, look for a woman with children.
 Statistically, women are less likely to assault you and more likely to look after you.

-This advantage of being a woman has its malignant flipsides, namely that it’s an outworking of misogyny, in which women are expected to live their lives in service to others.
+This advantage of being a woman has its malignant flipsides, namely that it’s an outworking of misogyny, in which women are expected to live their own lives in service to others.

-And the most terrifying villain of all?
-A motherly villain.
-We require so much of mothers, and when they fall short, we fall apart.
+Back to Annie, and her tenuously proposed femininity.
 As children we are lost without a dedicated caregiver, most frequently someone who looks very much like Annie Wilkes.
 You probably know a woman who looks like Annie Wilkes.
 Perhaps she’s your mother, your aunt, your neighbour, your schoolteacher.
 Kathy Bates is the perfect depiction of ordinary white womanhood, and she looked somewhat matronly even as a relatively young woman, as she was here.

 https://www.tumblr.com/morrigand/682901906861031424/comfy-movies